 There are two types of taxable income: income of a revenue nature and income of a capital nature.
 Note that capital losses can’t be offset against revenue gains for the calculation of taxable income.
 Capital losses are quarantined and can only be utilised against capital gains.

 When an SMSF goes into pension mode, all gains become tax free.
-So you won’t pay any tax on your SMSF income.
+So the Fund won’t pay any tax on its SMSF income.
 Moving into a tax free environment is one of the main objectives of an SMSF.

 Question: My SMSF has $10,000 from bank interests but the SMSF investment portfolio (shares) is down about $4,000.
 Can the SMSF offset losses from the portfolio against the bank interests if the SMSF sells the shares?

 Short answer: NO. Shares are held on capital account and losses on capital account will be quarantined.
 Only capital gains can be applied against these losses.
 Interest is of a revenue nature and will be taxed at 15%.
 Expenses that can be offset against this cannot be of a capital nature.
 You can deduct bank fees, accounting and auditing costs.

 Annual Taxation Returns

 If you are a client of Superannuation Warehouse we act as your Tax Agent and complete and submit your SMSF tax return.
 If your SMSF uses a registered Tax Agent like Superannuation Warehouse, the SMSF gets an extension to submit its tax return.
 The Tax Return is generally due 15 May the following calendar year, i.e. 10.5 months after the year end.

 For a copy of SMSF annual returns and instructions on how to complete the tax return for recent years, click on the links below.

 - SMSF 2018 return and 2018 Annual Return instructions